Honda: Batteries

-In August 2022, Honda and LG Energy Solution revealed a joint venture to establish a new lithium-ion battery factory in the United States, specifically for Honda and Acura electric vehicles.
+In August 2022, Honda and LG Energy Solution revealed a joint venture (L-H Battery Co.) to establish a new lithium-ion battery factory in the United States, specifically for Honda and Acura electric vehicles.
 The initial goal was to produce 40 gigawatt hours of battery capacity.
+In December 2025, LGES sold its ownership of the building to Honda amidst shifting market demands.
+Following the cancellation of the Acura RSX and Honda 0 Series, L-H Battery began producing cells for LGES JF2 DC-LINK energy storage systems (BESS) in July 2026.
+Some of the remaining capacity for EV batteries will be reallocated for Honda’s new generation of hybrid models.